Esharma111/Cat-Dog-Image-Classification-using-CNN/README.md

 📌 Project Overview:
-This project builds a Convolutional Neural Network (CNN) to classify images of cats and dogs using supervised learning.
+This project builds a Convolutional Neural Network (CNN) to classify images of cats and dogs.
 It involves data preprocessing, augmentation, and training a model using Keras with TensorFlow backend.

 ✅ Key Steps Performed: